Dry ice will sublimate into Carbon Dioxide (CO2) gas and needs to be stored and transported correctly.

 DRY ICE Storage

-It’s best to store dry ice in an insulated container – the better the insulation, the slower the dry ice sublimation will occur.
+It’s best to store dry ice in a well-insulated dry ice box or container – the better the insulation, the slower the dry ice sublimation will occur.

 Do not store dry ice in a refrigerator or a freezer (unless the dry ice is being used to maintain the proper holding temperature).